angular-package/type/README.md

 **Usage:**

-Custom function to handle `callback`.
-By default, the callback function passes the function name that performed the callback and the value that was being checked, but they are changeable by the `payload` parameter of the `isString()` function and also it's possible to add new properties through it.
+A custom function to handle `callback`.
+By default, the callback function inside of [`isString()`](#isstring) and the rest functions passes the function name that performed the callback and the value that was being checked, but they are changeable by the `payload` parameter of the [`isString()`](#isstring) function and also it's possible to add new properties through it.

 ```typescript
 // Example usage.